 Building Shared Futures

-The Doha Youth Forum: Youth Edition will reflect the 4 main themes of the Doha Forum discussing "building shared Futures", focusing on four core areas:
+Doha Forum: Youth Edition will reflect the main themes of Doha Forum discussing "Building Shared Futures", focusing on four core areas:

 International Relations and Defense